SC5/sc5-machine-learning/glossary.md

 See _bootstrap aggregation_.

 #### Bootstrap aggregation
 An ensemble method to help combat overfitting.
 First, bootstrapping (see _bootstrap sampling_) is used to make multiple new training sets.
-Then, multiple models are training using these data sets.
+Then, multiple models are trained using these data sets.
 The predictions of each model form the final prediction: for classification, predictions from each model count as "votes", and the majority vote wins; for regression, the predictions from each model are averaged to get the final prediction.

 #### Bootstrap sampling
 For a a single training set `N`, make `M` new training sets by sampling from the original one.
 Sampling is done with _replacement_, i.e. once a value is sampled from `N`, it isn't _removed_ from `N`.
 Thus, the `M` new training sets might (and usually do) share some of the same values.